Best Electronic Drum Sets: Standard + Hybrid 2024

 Drum Pads

-Electronic drum pads are designed to be compact replacements for the acoustic snare, tom and floor tom.
-More affordable kits usually have rubber pads, while more expensive ones feature mesh pads.
-The general consensus is mesh pads are better, because they feel similar to acoustic drums.
+Electronic drum pads are designed to be compact replacements for the acoustic snare, tom, and floor tom.
+More affordable kits usually feature rubber tom pads and snare, while more expensive ones feature premium mesh heads.
+The general consensus is mesh pads are better because they feel similar to an acoustic drum set.
 Since they are woven from strong polyester plastic (Mylar) they are also sturdier and quieter.
-Rubber pads are preferred for practical reasons by some, because they are usually lighter and affordable, ideal for compact and portable electronic drum kits.
-Note that pads are not limited to just mesh or rubber, as shown by Pearl's PUREtouch pads which have a feel that is halfway between the two.
+Some prefer rubber pads for practical reasons because they are usually lighter and affordable, ideal for compact and portable electronic drum kits.
+Note that pads are not limited to just mesh or rubber, as shown by Pearl’s PUREtouch pads, which have a feel that is halfway between the two.

 Cymbals and Hi-Hat

-Zones, also called Triggers, specify the number of sounds you can get from a pad, cymbal or hi-hat.
+Zones, also called Triggers, specify the number of sounds you can get from a pad, cymbal, or hi-hat.
 Basic ones will just have one zone, which means that you get the same sound regardless of where you hit the pad.
 Advanced kits will have two or more zones.
-Dual zone pads usually have dedicated triggers for the head and the rim, allowing for rim shots and cross stick playing.
+Dual-zone pads usually have dedicated triggers for the head and the rim, allowing for rim shots and cross-stick playing.
 Dual zone cymbals have dedicated triggers for the bow and edge.
-There are also triple zone cymbals that have triggers for the bow, edge and bell.
-Basically, you'll want kits that have as many zones as your budget permits.
-Take note that, more expensive kits allow for "positional sensing" where-in the sound varies as you hit different areas of the pad.
+There are also triple zone cymbals that have triggers for the bow, edge, and bell.
+Basically, you’ll want kits that have as many zones as your budget permits.
+Take note that more expensive kits allow for “positional sensing,” where the sound varies as you hit different areas of the pad.

 Cymbal Choke